UCL/dcprogs/documentation/source/manual/likelihood_of_Q.rst

 .. note::

-   :py:func:`~dcprogs.likelihood.Log10Likelihood` uses equilibrium occupancies depending on the value of its attribute :py:attr:`~dcprogs.likelihood.Log10Likelihood.tcritical`:
+   :py:func:`~HJCFIT.likelihood.Log10Likelihood` uses equilibrium occupancies depending on the value of its attribute :py:attr:`~HJCFIT.likelihood.Log10Likelihood.tcritical`:

    - if it is ``None``, ``numpy.NaN``, or negative, then the equilibrium occupancies are used
    - if it a strictly positive real number, then the CHS vectors are computed

-   Similarly, in c++, ``tcritical`` can be set to :c:data:`DCProgs::quiet_nan` to trigger calculations with equilibrium occupancies.
+   Similarly, in c++, ``tcritical`` can be set to :c:data:`HJCFIT::quiet_nan` to trigger calculations with equilibrium occupancies.

 It is required that the bursts have been pre-filtered so that there are no intervals smaller than